 About this guide

 Remember, doing good isn't a competition and everyone can make a difference.
 Changing just a few habits.
 Watch your lifestyle transform into one that's a little kinder on our planet.

-COVID-19 might be impacting your capacity to refuse plastics and single-use items, but there’s still room to take action.
+COVID-19 might be impacting your capacity to refuse plastics and single-use items, but there’s still room to act.
 Try to reuse what you have or store it for donation or recycling later.

 5 reasons to decline single-use plastic

 - It’s made from fossil fuels, using energy and water to produce heat.

-- It’ll still be here in hundreds of years (only a small percentage is recycled).
+- It’ll still be here in hundreds of years (we only recycle a small percentage).

 - It pollutes our waterways and oceans.